-Data management.
-Supporting access to and manipulation of distributed data, whether in databases or files [2].
-Services of interest include database access, data translation, replica management, replica location, and transactions.

-Messaging, queuing, and logging.
-Messaging and Queueing services that are exposed as a set of core services of OGSA.
+Supporting access to and manipulation of distributed data. whether in databases or files [2].
+Services of interest include database access, data translation. replica management, replica location, and transactions.
+9 Messaging, queuing, and logging.
+Messaging and Queueing service that are exposed as a set of core services of OGSA.
 This is a collection of services that includes pub-sub, topic based messaging and queue based message.
 Job and task queueing is also supported by these abstractions.
-A logging service is a form of mediator between message producer and message consumer that can provide archival storage for message streams.
-Defining standard interfaces to logging services is important as it allows different clients to exploit the same common logging service implementations.
+A logging service is a form of mediator between message producer and message consumer that can provide archival storage for ms Defining standard interfaces to logging services is important as it allows different clients to exploit the same common logging service implementations.¶ Events.

-Events.
 An event is a representation of an occurrence in a system or application component that may be of interest to other parties.
-Standard means of representing, communicating, transforming, reconciling, and recording events are important for interoperability.

-Metering and accounting.
-Accounting mechanisms are used to collect, deliver, reconcile, store securely, and manage information about resource usage and/or charges.
+Standard means of representing, communicating, transforming, reconciling, and recording events are important for interoperability.¶ Metering and acco Accounting mechanisms are used to collect, deliver, reconcile, store securely, and manage information about resource usage and/or charges.
 This may be a higher order service.
 Accounting often involves extracting information that may come from a logging service to determine rating billing.
-Accounting schemas are also needed.